calstar/star-gitbook/tutorials/submitting-reimbursements.md

 {% endhint %}

 {% hint style="danger" %}
 If you do not see the banner, you may be using the old Callink web page layout.
-Refer to [heading](#navigating-the-old-callink-web-page-layout)**Navigating the old Callink web page layout** if this is the case
+Refer to [**Navigating the old Callink web page layout**](#navigating-the-old-callink-web-page-layout)if this is the case
 {% endhint %}

 <!-- [heading](#Navigating the old Callink web page layout) -->